ProgrammerAL/code-updater/README.md

     }
   },
   "NpmOptions": {
+    "NpmCompileOptions":{
       "NpmBuildCommand": "publish"
     }
   }
+}
 ```

 ## Ignore Patterns

 The Code Updater application has a default set of paths to ignore.
 The list is below.
 Note that all paths are in the list using both forwardslashes and backslashes.
 These are in addition to any skip paths passed in with the `IgnorePatterns` config file property.
-As of right now, there is no way to remove these.
+There is no way to remove these.
+Think of these like an ignore file, but no wildcard syntax. it's just basic string matching.

 Ignore all C# `obj` and `bin` folders:
 - /obj/Debug/